open-wc/open-wc/packages/building-rollup/README.md

 }
 ```

-This the fastest method, as it strips away types during babel transformormation of your code.
+This is the fastest method, as it strips away types during babel transformation of your code.
 It will not perform any type checking though.
 We recommend setting up the type checking as part of your linting setup, so that you don't need to run the typechecker during development for faster builds.

 #### 2. Plugin
 It is also possible to add the rollup typescript plugin, which does typechecking and compiling for you: